skymankarfield/faars-documentation/README.md

 ## Important pieces of fAARS
 ### Objects and Actors [objects_and_actors_README]
 In the context of the fAARS platform, every player and object of a game is represented by an instance of a Game-Object component in the game, which enables the player to interact (and detect interactions) with players across the real and virtual worlds.
-These interactions are Events.
+These interactions are called Events.
 ### Event-driven Game Engine for Game ECA Rules Processing [game_ECA_rules_README]
 This is the component that receives the Events produced by the Game-Objects in order to process the game rules and update the state of the Actors and Objects accordingly.
 Its functionality is exposed through web services.
 ### Event Subscribers [external_systems_README]